-We find the circuit court did not err in denying Enriquez's motion for resentencing.
-Although Enriquez received a mandatory life sentence for murder as a juvenile offender, the circuit court's sentence afforded Enriquez parole eligibility after the service of twenty years' imprisonment.
+We find the circuit court did not err in denying Hyatt's motion for resentencing.
+Although Hyatt received a mandatory life sentence for murder as a juvenile offender, the circuit court's sentence afforded Hyatt parole eligibility after the service of twenty years' imprisonment.
 See S.C.
 Code Ann. § 16-3-20(A) (Supp.
-1993) (providing that a person who is convicted of or pleads guilty to murder must be sentenced to (1) death or (2) life imprisonment with the possibility of parole after twenty years' imprisonment).
+1980) (providing that a person who is convicted of or pleads guilty to murder must be sentenced to (1) death or (2) life imprisonment with the possibility of parole after twenty years' imprisonment).
 This sentence differs significantly from those at issue in Graham, Miller, and Byars in which the juvenile offenders received sentences of life imprisonment without the possibility for parole.
 See Graham, 560 U.S. at 82 ("The Constitution prohibits the imposition of a life without parole sentence on a juvenile offender who did not commit homicide." (emphasis added)); Miller, 567 U.S. at 479 ("We therefore hold that the Eighth Amendment forbids a sentencing scheme that mandates life in prison without possibility of parole for juvenile offenders." (emphasis added)); Byars, 410 S.C. at 545, 765 S.E.2d at 578 ("We hold the principles enunciated in Miller . . . apply . . . to all juvenile offenders who may be subject to a sentence of life imprisonment without the possibility of parole." (emphasis added)).
-Enriquez attempts to expand the protections established in our precedent to apply to juvenile sentences of life imprisonment with the possibility of parole.
-However, as our supreme court recently noted in State v.
-Slocumb, this court's ability to provide relief in cases such as this is limited by the parameters set forth by the United States Supreme Court.
-See 426 S.C.
-297, 306, 314-15, 827 S.E.2d 148, 152-53, 157 (2019) (noting this court's review is confined by the parameters established by the United States Supreme Court and therefore declining to extend the holdings of Graham and Miller to include de facto LWOP sentences imposed upon juvenile offenders).
-Therefore, we find Enriquez is not a member of the class of offenders contemplated by our precedent as he did not receive an LWOP sentence.
+Therefore, we find Hyatt is not a member of the class of offenders contemplated by our precedent as he did not receive an LWOP sentence.
 See State v.
+Slocumb, 426 S.C.
+297, 306, 314-15, 827 S.E.2d 148, 153, 157 (2019) (noting this court's review is confined by the parameters established by the United States Supreme Court and therefore declining to extend the holdings of Graham and Miller to include de facto LWOP sentences imposed upon juvenile offenders); State v.
 Finley, Op.
 No. 5665 (S.C.
 Ct.
 App. filed July 17, 2019) (Shearouse Adv.
 Sh.
 No. 29 at 27-35) (holding life sentences with the possibility of parole imposed upon juvenile offenders do not violate the Eighth Amendment); id. (holding juvenile offenders sentenced to life imprisonment with the possibility of parole are not entitled to resentencing pursuant to Byars).